Childcare Volunteer Program in Ghana - Accra Region

-Rural communities in Ghana often don’t have access to proper childcare facilities, and volunteers on the Childcare project can provide education, care and attention to children from low-income families.
-The aim of this project is to ensure these children are given the best possible opportunities and are supported in their health and learning.
+Rural communities in Ghana often don’t have access to proper childcare facilities.
+Volunteers on the Childcare project can help to address this by assisting with all aspects of early childhood education and helping make sure these children have what they need to develop and thrive.
 This is done in an informal manner, with less classroom time and more support outside lessons.

 You’re welcome to bring along books, pencils, basic first aid supplies and musical instruments to help your volunteering.
 These supplies can generally be purchased in Ghana, which also supports the local economy.

 Please note the school year is broken up into three terms, with four week breaks in between.
 Because you generally work with children in schools, if you apply for the Childcare project during holiday breaks, it may be unavailable.
 During these times, you’re able to work with school directors and placement staff on school holiday workshops instead.
 These often include fun and physical activities that you will be able to lead in English.

 Why do Childcare volunteering in Ghana with IVHQ?